 Maybe not.
 Doesn’t matter.
 I’m not gonna jump on my soapbox and start preaching against cuticle removers.
 Instead, I’ll just tell you how cuticle removers work, ok?

 There are two types of cuticle removers.
 Neither of them is particularly good for the nails, but one is way worse than the other.
 Let’s take a look:

-How it works: these ingredients are very alkaline (ie, have a high ph) and caustic, so they can soften and break down the dead skin around the nails, allowing you to quickly remove it with a nail knife or orange wood stick.
+They break down the dead skin around the nails, so that it’s easy to remove with a nail knife or an orange wood stick.

-How it works: AHAs dissolve the glue that hold skin cells together, so they can be pushed away.
+I’m sure you’ve heard of them.
+If not, here’s how they work.
+They dissolve the glue that holds skin cells together, so they can easily be pushed away.